 Value investing is all about buying stocks when they are undervalued.
 But just because a stock has a low P/E ratio, does not automatically make it a buy.
 Investors still need to perform fundamental analysis to determine the company’s business outlook.
 Sometimes, stocks appear cheap on the surface because they have low P/E ratios, but amount to value traps as the business model is deteriorating.

-In addition to low P/E ratios, the 10 stocks on this list also have positive future growth potential, and in many cases pay dividends to shareholders.
-We expect high total returns from these 10 stocks over the next five years.
+In addition to low P/E ratios, the three stocks on this list also have positive future growth potential, and high dividend yields.
+We expect high total returns from these stocks over the next five years.

 Value investing is a valuable process to combine with dividend investing.
 The following lists contain many more high-quality dividend stocks: